Return to Amish

-Overview
+Production

 On May 1, 2014, it was announced that Breaking Amish was spawning a spin-off, entitled Return to Amish following the Breaking Amish cast members of seasons one and two who all lived in Pennsylvania at the time of production, except for Kate, who resided in New York City.
 The two-hour premiere debuted on June 1, 2014, with the season airing seven episodes.

 A second season of Return to Amish premiered on May 31, 2015.
 On June 14, 2016, the show was renewed for a third season with a premiere date of July 10, 2016.
 A trailer released by TLC revealed much of the original cast returning, including Mary and Sabrina, who appeared in seasons one, two and three, but was absent from the fourth.
 The fourth season was originally set to be Mary's last and it possibly being the final season altogether.

 The show's fifth season premiered on November 18, 2018.
 Jeremiah, Mary, and Sabrina returned but not Abe and Rebecca.
 The returning three cast members were joined by several new cast members: Dawn, Shelly, Lowell, and Ada.
 Cast member Matt from the fourth season of Breaking Amish makes guest appearances this season.
 The season follows Jeremiah and his wife Carmela as they travel across country running their donut business with the help of Amish and Mennonite workers who are eager to break loose into the English world.
 Critics have claimed some of the episodes have scripted elements.

+On November 14, 2022, it was announced that the seventh season would premiere on March 14, 2023.